-In response to state and tribal comments suggesting congruence with the BIA's final rule, we revised data elements in this final rule as appropriate to reflect the BIA's regulations including removing requirements that state title IV-E agencies report certain information only from ICWA-specific court orders.
-These changes should allow the state title IV-E agency more flexibility, alleviate some of the burden and other concerns identified by states, help target technical assistance to increase state title IV-E agency communication and coordination with courts, and improve practice and national data on all children who are in foster care.
+In response to state and tribal comments suggesting congruence with the BIA's final rule, we revised data elements in this final rule as appropriate to reflect the BIA's regulations including removing requirements that state Title IV-E agencies report certain information only from ICWA-specific court orders.
+These changes should allow the state Title IV-E agency more flexibility, alleviate some of the burden and other concerns identified by states, help target technical assistance to increase state Title IV-E agency communication and coordination with courts, and improve practice and national data on all children who are in foster care.

-There have been no material changes in circumstances justifying the agency's new approach.
-The executive order is not a sufficient basis for the agency to act, as the executive order itself is arbitrary and unlawful where it provides an insufficient basis for reasonable decision-making relaying solely on an examination the burden of regulations without the required balancing of benefits.
-Additionally, the executive orders to fail to provide justification to deviate from the statutory requirement for regulations.
+There have been no material changes in circumstances justifying the Agency's new approach.
+The executive order is not a sufficient basis for the Agency to act, as the executive order itself is arbitrary and unlawful where it provides an insufficient basis for reasonable decision-making relaying solely on an examination the burden of regulations without the required balancing of benefits.
+Additionally, the executive order fails to provide justification to deviate from the statutory requirement for regulations.

-The foregoing are responses to the Questions for Comment provided in the ANPRM:
+II.
+The following are NCAI's responses to the Questions for Comment provided in the ANPRM: